 Haaner Chess: any already left square can not be neither occupied nor crossed.

 KoBul Kings - When a piece (not a pawn) of his own side is captured, a King transforms into a Royal piece of the same type as the captured one.
 When the King is in the form of any Royal piece and there is a capture of one of the pawns of his own side, he becomes a normal King again.
 Captures are illegal if they result in self-check by the transformed King.
 Castling is allowed only if the KoBul King is on his initial square in the form of a normal King and if he has not already moved; however he may already have been transformed.
 In the case of capture by a King in AntiCirce he is reborn on his initial square and may castle.
 If the capture is by a King which is in the form of some Royal piece, he is reborn on the initial square of that piece.

-Kamikaze: Pieces disappear from the board when they capture.
+Kamikaze: Capturing Pieces also disappear from the board when they capture.